David Courard-Hauri, a Drake University professor, has announced he will run for an Iowa House seat in Des Moines on the Iowa Green Party ticket.

 He is seeking election in House District 41 for a seat now held by state Rep. Jo Oldson, a Democrat.
 The district includes part of the Drake neighborhood and the city’s west side, and extends across southwest Des Moines. read more »

 The Greens of Kansas City and the Progressive Party of Missouri invite you to a five-state Green Organizing Meeting

 A conference for Greens in Kansas, Missouri, Arkansas, Iowa, and Nebraska - JUNE 13-15, 2014

 Keynote speaker, Jill Stein

 Never in the history of our country has there been a greater need for a new, vibrant party.
 With 60% of the people saying “We need a third party,” our holistic message and strong moral foundation put us in a unique position to accept the challenge.
-The Greens are leading the way in many parts of the country, and this meeting is intended to bring multi-state leadership together, to confer and develop plans for rejuvenating our Green Parties in the Prairie States.
-Read the rest of this entry »
+The Greens are leading the way in many parts of the country, and this meeting is intended to bring multi-state leadership together, to confer and develop plans for rejuvenating our Green Parties in the Prairie States. read more »

 WASHINGTON, DC — 2012 Green presidential nominee Jill Stein and other Green leaders will gather with party members at the Green Party’s 2013 Annual National Meeting, which will take place July 25 to 28 in Iowa City, Iowa (http://www.gp.org/meetings/Iowa2013).